This page is from APP, the official source of professional practice for policing.

 What are section 60 powers?

-Section 60 powers allow a constable in uniform to stop and search any pedestrian, or anything carried by them, or any vehicle, its driver and any passenger, for offensive weapons or dangerous instruments.
+Section 60 powers allow a constable in uniform to stop and search any pedestrian - or anything carried by them - or any vehicle, its driver and passengers, for offensive weapons or dangerous instruments.
 The constable can make any search they think fit, whether or not they have any grounds to suspect that the person or vehicle is carrying the above items.

 Such wide powers must be used only where necessary and in a proportionate manner.
-Their use must therefore be authorised, and their geographical scope and duration must be limited.
+In line with legislation and PACE Code A, their use must be authorised, and their geographical scope and duration must be limited.

-In order to grant an authorisation, the senior officer must reasonably believe that one or more of the permitted grounds applies and that it is necessary to use section 60 powers to achieve a legitimate aim.
+In order to grant an authorisation, the authorising officer must reasonably believe that one or more of the permitted grounds applies and that it is expediant to use section 60 powers to achieve a legitimate aim.

-- incidents involving serious violence will take place in the police area
+- incidents involving serious violence may take place in the police area

 - an incident involving serious violence has taken place in the police area and a dangerous instrument or offensive weapon used in the incident is being carried by a person in the locality